-Christopher Brown is a community development professional and emerging artist from Mulubinba (also known as Newcastle NSW).
+Christopher Brown is a community development professional, photographer and emerging artist from Mulubinba, Awabakal country (also known as Newcastle NSW).

-Christopher is a qualified, experienced, and empathetic community worker.
+Christopher is a passionate community worker.
 He is a passionate ally of CALD and BIPOC communities.
 As an openly queer gay male is active in the local LGBTQIA+ community.

-He has a diverse skill set, having worked in many roles spanning across youth engagement, group facilitation, community supported agriculture and community gardens, social participation, place making initiatives, governance, service re-design, funding contract management, grants, communications, strategic planning, community surveying and data analysis.
-Chris has a keen interest in organisations which are delivering authentic, impact focused, human centered, community services.
+He has a diverse skill set, having worked in many roles spanning across youth engagement, group facilitation, community supported agriculture and community gardens, social participation, place making initiatives, governance, service re-design, funding contract management and grants.

 Christopher completed a Bachelor of Fine Art in 2008 with a focus on photography and conceptual art.
 Over the last 10 years, Chris has developed a conceptual narrative which draws from the inherent wisdom and queerness of nature.
-His work positions the magic of nature as a central character, alongside ideas of vulnerability, somatics and performative practice.
-Story of place, natural ecosystems and critical sociological analysis are key points of reference for his practice.
-Themes of identity, dynamism, and resilience are central to his work.
-He has worked across many photographic fields, such as fashion, editorial, live music, photojournalism, abstraction and alternative photographic process.
-His visual style combines the use of constructed portraiture, landscape, and surrealism, with a keen eye for color, texture, and form.
+His work positions the spirit and magic of nature as a central force of inspiration.
+He combines performative practice, story of place, and Queer politics with themes of identity, dynamism, and resilience.